accordproject/vscode-extension/README.md

 - Trigger a template, parsing data from sample.md and passing in `request.json` and `state.json` (context-click on root folder)

 ### Views
-- HTML preview for template text (open `grammar.tem.md` and then press the _Show Preview_ icon in the editor menu)
+- HTML preview for template text (open `grammar.tem.md` and then press the _Open Preview_ icon in the editor or context menu)
+- HTML preview for Concerto models (open `*.cto` and then press the _Open Preview_ icon in the editor or context menu)

 ### Quick Fixes